The Multipurpose Family Income Form (MFIF)

 What if we are not citizens or legal U.S. residents?

-What if I transfer schools - will I still qualify for meal benefits?
+What if I transfer schools, will I still qualify for school benefits?

 Yes, student eligibility will follow the student through their enrollment in SFUSD per school year.
 Regardless of school change, please submit a new MFIF each school year.